 Employee Engagement Survey

-We measure employee engagement each year in an engagement survey, made available to every employee and completed anonymously.
+We measured employee engagement in 2012 in an engagement survey, made available to every employee and completed anonymously.
 Conducted by an independent firm, the survey tracks key engagement indicators and provides comparison results from our industry peers.

 The survey asks for employee feedback on key topics, including commitment, pride and loyalty, satisfaction with REI's benefits package, operational and leadership effectiveness, and communication.

-REI has historically had an impressive employee survey participation rate, and 2011’s response rate was strong at 85 percent.
-Overall survey results showed that 87 percent of our employees are engaged.
+REI has historically had an impressive employee survey participation rate, and 2012’s response rate was strong at 82 percent (8,274 employees returned the survey).
+Overall survey results showed that 86 percent of our employees are engaged.
 This engagement rate is calculated by looking at the favorability rating in eight key areas that make up our employee engagement index, shown below:

 High engagement means that employees say that they are connected to REI values, committed to being involved, motivated to drive success and are planning to stay with the company.
 These attributes help qualify that employees feel satisfied at work and contributes to other strong indicators, including turnover and retention.